 - Your doctor will tell you how many tablets to take and how long to take them for.
 This will depend on your condition, how old you are and how well your liver works. - The recommended doses are given below.

-Use in adults aged 18 and above
+Adults aged 18 and above

 To treat heartburn caused by gastroesophageal reflux disease (GERD):